Skip to main content

 Transfer applicants who are U.S. citizens or permanent residents are eligible to apply for financial aid in the form of grants, loans and part-time employment.

-Financial aid is awarded on the basis of need, but is dependent upon availability of funds.
+Financial aid is awarded on the basis of need but is dependent upon availability of funds.

 To apply for financial assistance, you must complete and submit the Free Application for Federal Student Assistance (FAFSA) and the College Scholarship Service (CSS) Financial Aid Profile.
 For best consideration and to ensure the notification at the time of your admission decision, you should apply for financial aid at least one month prior to your application deadline.
 Only independent or self-supporting students (as defined by the eligibility guidelines for federal aid programs) may file these forms without parental information.